Skip to main content

 Types of hearing aids

 There are many different types of hearing aids, and finding the right ones for your needs will depend on your style preferences, the features you want or need, and your degree of hearing loss.
-And no matter what type of hearing aid you choose, you’ll need to go through a hearing aid adjustment period to get comfortable with them.
+And no matter what type of best-rated hearing aid you choose, you’ll need to go through a hearing aid adjustment period to get comfortable with it.
 Here’s what you need to know about the different types of hearing aids.

 Behind-the-Ear (BTE)

-Most of this style of device sits behind your ear, and a small clear tube is attached to an earmold, which sits in your ear.
+Most of this style of device sits behind your ear, and a small, clear tube is attached to an earmold, which sits in your ear.
 This is the style most people think of when they imagine a hearing aid.
 Its large size means it can fit more advanced technology, and this style often houses the most features.

-Receiver-in-Canal (RIE)
+Receiver-in-Canal (RIC)

 This style is also called “mini BTE” because it looks like a BTE style, only smaller.
 People sometimes prefer a RIC hearing aid because the small receiver means you may not experience the plugged-up feeling people describe when wearing full ear molds or earbud-style hearing aids.